Your child or adolescent won’t talk to you.

 - Choosing a high school

 Help is just a phone call away.
-We can help you decide which type of therapy is right for you.
+We can help you decide which type of therapy is right for you or your child/teen.
 With multiple therapists on staff that have specialized training in working with children and adolescents with specified treatment modalities, we are confident that we can serve you in the best way possible!

 What is Child, Adolescent, or Teen Therapy & Counseling?

-Child counselors and child therapists are trained to work with children and understand how a child’s mind works.
+Child counselors and child therapists are trained to work with children and understand how to help the child with their specific needs.
 This helps them to break down the child’s problems in a way they can understand.
 There is not an age limit for which children can and can’t receive counseling or therapy.

 No matter the child’s age, the goal of child therapy is to help them get back on a mentally healthy route.
-If children do not receive the mental treatment that they need, they may experience unsavory developmental, mental, and emotional effects later in life.
+If children do not receive the mental treatment that they need, they may experience developmental, mental, and emotional consequences later in life.

 Online Child, Teen, Adolescence Therapy & Counseling

 Online Child, Teen, Adolescence Therapy & Counseling, or Telehealth, can be helpful for a range of reasons.
 For instance, life gets busy, and it’s not always easy to make it into an office setting.
 Having a session from the convenience of your office or home may be easiest for you.

 Or you experience elevated levels of anxiety or depression to where it is difficult for you to be in person with others.
 Having an appointment from the comforts of your own home may afford you the space to be vulnerable in other ways while you’re working toward growth.